-The She Climbs Mountains community believes that the loss of a mother through estrangement, abandonment, or separation is devastating and causes a unique grief for a daughter living without her mother.
-However, at this time, our organization only provides programs for adult women who have experienced mother loss through death.
+She Climbs Mountains/Girls Rise Up believes that the loss of a mother through estrangement, abandonment, or separation is devastating and causes a unique grief for a daughter living without her mother.
+However, at this time, our organization only provides programs for women and girls who have experienced mother loss through death.

 She Climbs Mountains/Girls Rise Up is an inclusive organization and welcomes all humans who identify as female.